Last Updated: 1/21

 - Provide a passing score from a standardized test of English, such as the Test of English as a Foreign Language (TOEFL) or equivalent.

 - Provide a passing score from a written professional licensing examination given in English, such as the New York State Exam, MBLEx or NCETMB.

 If yes, you are ready to take the next steps to get licensed!
 Here is a recap of the important links and resources to help you get started.

-- Contact the NYS Board to ask if you qualify by endorsement
+- Review the NYS requirements to see if you qualify by endorsement

 - Apply for a license